abdfaizaan/Github-Copilot/Labfiles/Exercise-1.md

     >**Note**: If the GitHub Copilot extension is not installed, click on Install.

-1. At the top next to the search bar, click on the showed icon, to sign in to GitHub.
+1. At the top, next to the search bar, click on the show icon to sign in to GitHub.

    ![](../media/signin-to-githubcopilot-0303.png)